mozsearch/mozsearch/docs/analysis.md

 b->f(); // Z
 ```

-We will generate generate a source record at the line marked Z with
+We will generate a source record at the line marked Z with
 one symbol, for `A::f`.
 At line Y, we generate a target record for
 `C::f` that has symbols for `C::f` and `A::f`.
 Consequently, searching
 at line Z will find `C::f`.
 However, it's not actually possible for